gopal151295/ml_nlp_practice/README.md

 will also give us a large positive number.

 #### 6.3: Efficient optimization with the SMO algorithm
+The iterative algorithm Sequential Minimal Optimization (SMO) is used for solving quadratic programming (QP) problems.
+One example where QP problems are relevant is during the training process of support vector machines (SVM).
+The SMO algorithm is used to solve in this example a constraint optimization problem.
+The goal of the SMO algorithm is to return the alphas that satisfy the constraint optimization problem below.

+1. Sequential
+   1. Not parallel
+   2. Optimize in sets of 2 Lagrange multipliers
+2. Minimal
+   1. Optimize smallest possible sub-problem at each step
+3. Optimize
+   1. Satisfy the constrains for the chosen pair of Lagrange multipliers

+At each step SMO chooses two elements αi and αj to jointly optimize, find the optimal values for those two parameters given that all the others are fixed, and updates the α vector accordingly.

+The choice of the two points is determined by a heuristic, while the optimization of the two multipliers is performed analytically

+Despite needing more iterations to converge, each iteration uses so few operations that the algorithm exhibits an overall speed-up of some orders of magnitude.

 ##### 6.3.1: Platt’s SMO algorithm